 SB 423, Sanctuary policies and postsecondary education, is still being considered by House Judiciary Committee.
 An amendment is being considered that would reduce the impact on universities.
 Rather than creating a new law, universities would be added to existing law that applies to cities and other local government agencies.
 This would be preferable to current language.
 No hearing has been announced as yet.

 The abortion bills, HB 1128, Abortion matters, and SB 404, Abortion, child abuse and human trafficking, are getting a legal review before determining how each will move.
 Because of lawsuit threats from ACLU, legislators want to be sure that certain provisions in each, parental notification of judiciary bypass for minors in SB 404 and the pill reversal notification in HB 1128 are vetted with legal counsel.
 Some provisions in each could be dropped or amended.
 And, depending on the final versions, the bills could be combined into one.
 We should know next week what the decision is.

-In addition to the Update, one can obtain more detailed information regarding the bills and detailed information about the legislative process through the ICC Legislative Action Center.
-Under “policy tools” click on “issues and legislation” and access the state or federal bills by clicking “current legislation”.
-Also, you can access the archived updates, ICC positions and other background information at the ICC website www.indianacc.org
+In addition to the Update, you can obtain more detailed information regarding the bills, as well as detailed information about the legislative process and the Indiana General Assembly by clicking here.
+You can also access the archived I-CAN Updates, ICC positions and other background information at the ICC website www.indianacc.org